xitrum-framework/xitrum-doc/guide/restful.rst

 Route cache
 -----------

-For better startup speed, routes are cached to file ``routes.sclasner``.
+For better startup speed, routes are cached to file ``routes.cache``.
 While developing, routes in .class files in the ``target`` directory are not cached.
-If you change library dependencies that contain routes, you may need to delete ``routes.sclasner``.
+If you change library dependencies that contain routes, you may need to delete ``routes.cache``.
 This file should not be committed to your project source code repository.

 Route order with first and last